aptivator/suffixer/docs/algorithm-description.md

 starts from the root node and proceeds to match its entire `w`-edge.
-The function will produce the following already-described data: `leavesToAdd` of 3, because 3 characters of `ways` matched within the tree, `unmatchedCh` of `s`, `unmatchedChIndex` of 3, `offsetWithinEdge` of 3, and the root `node`.  `getNewLeafInfo()` should also return the following new data: `edge`, `edgeKey`, and `unmatchedEdgeCh`.  `edge` is the deepest edge (i.e., `[0, 0, 3, 0]`) within which the final part of a string match was made.
+The function will produce the following already-described data: `leavesToAdd` of 3, because 3 characters of `ways` matched within the tree, `unmatchedCh` of `s`, `unmatchedChIndex` of 3, `offsetWithinEdge` of 3, and the root `node`.  `getNewLeafInfo()` will also return the following new data: `edge`, `edgeKey`, and `unmatchedEdgeCh`.  `edge` is the deepest edge (i.e., `[0, 0, 3, 0]`) within which the final part of a string match was made.
 This datum is provided for convenience purposes to minimize edge map reads.  `edgeKey` is a character key within the returned node that references the provided `edge`.
-Sometimes when a new suffix is added, an existing edge information has to be modified and written back to the map.
+Sometimes, when a new suffix is added, an existing edge information has to be modified and written back to the map.
 This operation requires a reference key.  `unmatchedEdgeCh` is a character of the edge that did not align with the `unmatchedCh` of the string that is